Santa Maria Catholic

 Church in Trabzon, Turkey, in a 2007 photo.World Watch Monitor

-Two churches in cities in eastern Turkey infamous as the sites of historic killings of Christians were vandalised during the attempted coup on 15 July, adjourned until September.
+Two churches in cities in eastern Turkey infamous as the sites of historic killings of Christians were vandalised during the attempted coup on 15 July, reports Middle East Concern.

 During the night of 15 July, unidentified assailants broke the glass panels in the door of the Malatya Protestant Church.
 The pastor, Tim Stone, said he thought someone with a grudge against the church had taken advantage of the general unrest.